Türkmenbaşy, Turkmenistan: Economy

-Since May 2018, the Balkan Shipbuilding and Repair Yard has been operating at the Turkmenbashy International Seaport.
-The plant, the capacity of which allows to process 10,000 tons of steel per year, is calculated for the construction of 4–6 ships per year.
+Since May 2018, the Balkan Shipbuilding and Repair Yard has been operating at the Turkmenbashi International Seaport.
+The plant, the capacity of which allows the processing of 10,000 tons of steel per year, is calculated for the construction of 4–6 ships per year.
 The production facility is capable of performing maintenance and repair work on 20–30 ships, by processing 2000 tons of steel per year.